pedrohqr/MiniJava_Compiler/README.md

 This compiler can identify commmon symbols simmilar `Java` language and your respective keywords.
 Ex: _public_, _void_, _int_, _String_, etc.

 ## Parser
 The Parser can interpret the input and tell if the given syntax is wrong or right.
-See more about syntax rules in `analise_lexica.pdf`.
+See more about syntax rules in `analise_sintatica.pdf`.

 ## Sematical Analizer
 This software is capable of variables/functions recognizment in given scope, class declarations.

+### Examples
+To see some file exemples, look at `tests` directory.